AKRON ART LIBRARY

 You don’t have to be a jet-setting billionaire to live with original works of art in your own house.
 In Summit County, all you need is a library card.

 The Akron Art Museum’s Art Library is a collection of original artworks ranging from paintings, prints, photographs and mixed-media works created by local, regional and international artists.
-Any Ohio resident with a library card is eligible to check-out artworks for up to four weeks at a time from the Akron-Summit County Public Library Main Library.
+Any Ohio resident with a library card is eligible to check-out artworks for up to four weeks at a time from the Akron-Summit County Public Library Main Library, and the Odom Boulevard, North Hill, and Ellet branches

 To view and reserve artworks in the Akron Art Library collection, visit the ASCPL online catalog at akronlibrary.org.